linnil1/slack_emoji_bot/OLDhelp.md

 Source : https://github.com/linnil1/slack_emoji_bot

-There are 6 operations : ["old","oldask","oldreact","oldset","oldhelp","olddate"]
+There are 6 operations : ["old","oldask","oldreact","oldset","oldhelp","oldtime"]

 You can see detail of operation by oldhelp (func...)